Songdew in Partnership with HT Media Ltd. Unveils the Most Comprehensive Artist Management Programme - SURGE

 The three artists who have been selected after a very exhaustive process of scrutiny include Pune based band Fiddlecraft, Singer & Songwriter Harpreet from Mumbai and The Tapi Project from Surat.

-Ramesh Menon, CEO – Radio and Entertainment, HT Media Ltd and Next Mediaworks Ltd. said, we are simply amazed with the talent of these artists.
-As our mission is to bring the best music to our audience, we are excited to bring the music of these very talented artists to millions of our listeners through our leading brands FM Fever, Radio One, Punjabi Fever & Radio Nasha alongside our digital assets.
-With SURGE programme, we have set ourselves on a continuing journey to find indie artistes and offer them the right platform to grow.”
+Ramesh Menon, CEO – Radio and Entertainment, HT Media Ltd. and Next Mediaworks Ltd. said, "We are simply amazed with the talent of these artists.
+As our mission is to bring best music to our audience, we are excited to bring the music of these very talented artists to millions of our listeners through our leading brands FM Fever, Radio One, Punjabi Fever & Radio Nasha alongside our digital assets.
+With SURGE programme, we have set ourselves on a continuing journey to find indie artistes and offer them the right platform to do grow.”

-With its latest initiative, HT Media and Songdew have taken another big leap to support India’s high-potential musical community and contributed to the ‘Future of Indian Music’.
+With its latest initiative, HT Media and Songdew have taken another big leap to support India’s high-potential musical community and contributed in the ‘Future of Indian Music’.